 When you’re in the online mode or the skirmish menu, you’re given the choice of what race/faction you wish to be.
-You can only pick the Renegades or Guardians but there are a few others which are greyed out.
+You can only pick the Renegades or Guardians but there are a few others that are greyed out.
 The developers have a few expansions out on PC already, 8-Bit Hordes and 8-Bit Invaders.
 These are planned to come to consoles sometime next year as stand-alone releases as they have their own campaigns and missions.
 However, should you own 8-Bit Armies and your friend has 8-Bit Invaders, you can play as the Renegades or Guardians but your friend can play as either the Cranioids or the Marines.

 It’s basically going to work on a cross-play feature but not cross-platform but cross-game.
 I don’t think I’ve seen any other game perform this previously, so it’ll be fun to see how that works.
 I know the games are coming out physically from Soedesco but I couldn’t say if existing owners of 8-Bit Armies could just get a DLC update to add the additional campaigns or if you have to buy the other product to have access to those units.
 It would be nice if you were given the choice of a DLC update OR physical/digital new stand-alone product.

 That would be like Assassin’s Creed: Black Flag where we had the ‘Freedom Cry’ DLC as both a standalone and a normal DLC to the game.